TypicalMango/Reading-Food-Nutrition-Labels/README.md

 \* *Didnt work in kaggle environment*

 ## Known Limitations:
-- different formatting of labels
+- lack of standardization in label format
-- doesnt spell check extracted output
+- absence of spell checker for extracted output
-- if label is on highly curved surface, OCR fails (image 1 of dataset)
+- OCR fails if label is on highly curved surface
-- if label isnt bounded by a box, OCR fails (image 2 of dataset)
+- OCR fails if label isnt bounded by a box